You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Introduction

-Lipitor, a popular cholesterol-lowering medication, and St. John's Wort, a natural herb used to treat depression and anxiety, are two substances that are commonly used by individuals seeking to improve their overall health.
-However, when taken together, they may interact with each other, potentially affecting liver function.
-In this article, we will delve into the potential effects of combining Lipitor and St. John's Wort on liver function and explore the available research on this topic.
+Lipitor, a popular cholesterol-lowering medication, and St. John's Wort, a natural herb used to treat depression, are two substances that are commonly used by individuals seeking to improve their overall health.
+However, when taken together, they may interact with each other and potentially affect liver function.
+In this article, we will explore the potential risks and benefits of combining Lipitor and St. John's Wort, and discuss the available research on the topic.

 What is Lipitor?